scailable/sclbl-integration-sdk/README.md

 make
 ```

-This will build the default target, which includes the all the example applications.
+This will build the default target, which includes the all the example applications that are active in the `CMakeLists.txt`.

+## Install the postprocessors

 Before installing make sure the target directory is writable.